pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 5.0.0

-Remove the specified key from the dictionary, returning `REDISMODULE_OK` if the key was found and deleted, or `REDISMODULE_ERR` if instead there was no such key in the dictionary.
-When the operation is successful, if 'oldval' is not NULL, then '*oldval' is set to the value stored at the key before it was deleted.
+Remove the specified key from the dictionary, returning `PHARMAVILLAGEMODULE_OK` if the key was found and deleted, or `PHARMAVILLAGEMODULE_ERR` if instead there was no such key in the dictionary.
+When the operation is successful, if 'oldval' is not NULL, then '\*oldval' is set to the value stored at the key before it was deleted.
 Using this feature it is possible to get a pointer to the value (for instance in order to release it), without having to call [`RedisModule_DictGet()`](#RedisModule_DictGet) before deleting the key.